SAP-samples/teched2023-IN261/exercises/ex4/README.md

 # Exercise 4 - Consume SAP S/4HANA Event via Advanced Event Mesh Topic

-In this exercise, we will consume an event on a second broker via a topic using the Try Me ! tool that comes with Advanced Event Mesh.
+In this exercise, we will consume an event on a second broker via a topic using the Try Me! tool that comes with Advanced Event Mesh.

 ## Exercise 4.1 Consume events via a topic on a second broker

 After completing these steps you will have consumed events via a topic from another broker in the Event Mesh.
 You will use the Try Me! feature of Advanced Event Mesh for this.

-To put this into perspective: AEM provides an intelligent distributiuon of events throughout the mesh of Event Brokers.
+To put this into perspective: AEM provides an intelligent distribution of events throughout the mesh of Event Brokers.
 This is what you experience here.
-The event will be made available whereever there is an interested consumer.
+The event will be made available where ever there is an interested consumer.

 1. Go to the cluster manager and select another broker in the mesh.

 ![Pic 1](/./images/ex4-1.png)

-2. Click Try Me !
+2. Click Try Me!

 ![Pic 2](/./images/ex4-2.png)